Mbed-TLS/mbedtls/docs/getting_started.md

 1. Initialize the operation structure to zero or to `PSA_CIPHER_OPERATION_INIT`.
 1. Call `psa_cipher_encrypt_setup()` to specify the algorithm and the key to be used.
 1. Call either `psa_cipher_generate_iv()` or `psa_cipher_set_iv()` to generate or set the initialization vector (IV).
 We recommend calling `psa_cipher_generate_iv()`, unless you require a specific IV value.
-1. Call `psa_cipher_update()` one or more times, passing the whole message or a fragment of the message on each call.
+1. Call `psa_cipher_update()` with the message to encrypt.
+You may call this function multiple times, passing successive fragments of the message on successive calls.
 1. Call `psa_cipher_finish()` to end the operation and output the encrypted message.

-This example shows how to encrypt data using an AES (Advanced Encryption Standard) key in CBC (Cipher Block Chaining)) mode with no padding (assuming all prerequisites have been fulfilled):
+This example shows how to encrypt data using an AES (Advanced Encryption Standard) key in CBC (Cipher Block Chaining) mode with no padding (assuming all prerequisites have been fulfilled):
 ```c
     enum {
         block_size = PSA_BLOCK_CIPHER_BLOCK_SIZE(PSA_KEY_TYPE_AES),